Threshold phenomenon and traveling waves for heterogeneous integral equations and epidemic models: Introduction

 \subsection{Motivations: spatial models for the spread of epidemics}

-The mathematical modeling of infectious diseases aims at describing the spread and the outcome of epidemics.
-From the mathematical point of view, this often consists in understanding how the parameters of the models govern the behavior of solutions.
-The first deterministic model describing the spread of an epidemic was introduced in $1927$ by W. O. Kermack and A. G. McKendrick in the founding paper~\cite{KmcK1}, and was studied in the subsequent papers \cite{KmcK2, KmcK3}.
-One of the main feature of this model is that it does not take into account \emph{spatial effects}.
-For instance, the distance between individuals or the effects of diffusion and migration are not taken into account.
-A spatial generalization of the Kermack-McKendrick model was introduced independently by O. Diekmann in \cite{Di1} and by H.~Thieme in \cite{T1}.

-This spatial model consists in a nonlinear integral equation.
-It can take two forms, depending on the situation under consideration.
-Assume that we want to describe the evolution of an epidemic in a population when some infected individuals are introduced at a given initial time.
-Then, the model takes the form of the following equation:
+In $1927$, Kermack and McKendrick introduced in \cite{KmcK1, KmcK2, KmcK3} several deterministic models describing the evolution of a disease in a closed population.
+Their most general model consists in a \emph{renewal equation for the infection}, and takes the form of the following nonlinear Volterra integral equation:

-For now, let us just say that the solution $u(t,x)$ of this equation represents ``how much" the population located at the point $x\in \R^N$ at the time $t>0$ is contaminated.
-The kernel $\Gamma(\tau,x,y)$ encodes the repartition of the initial population and the characteristics of the epidemic (mean duration of the contamination, incubation period...).
+The unknown function $u(t)\geq 0$ (the \emph{cumulative force of infection}) represents ``how much'' the population is contaminated by time $t>0$; $u=0$ means no contamination, while $u>0$ means that a proportion of the population is infected.
+The kernel $\Gamma(\tau)$ encodes the characteristics of the epidemic (mean duration of the contamination, incubation period...).
 The function $g$ reflects the nonlinear growth of the epidemic.
 Finally, the function $f$ accounts for the initial infectivity.
-We give more details about the interpretation of these quantities in the sequel.
+We refer to \cite{formulation} for more details concerning the modelling aspects.\\

+Kermack and McKendrick also introduced in the mentioned papers the {\em SIR model}.
+It consists in a set of coupled ODEs, and became of great importance in mathematical epidemiology, to such an extend that it sometimes overshadows the more general model \eqref{ren ode}, which encompasses not only the SIR model, but also many more. \\

+One important limitation of these models is that they do not take into account \emph{spatial effects}, such as diffusion and migration of individuals.
+Such effects are now recognised as being of first importance in the understanding of propagation of epidemics.
+To bridge this gap, Diekmann \cite{Di1} and Thieme~\cite{T1} introduced independently in $1977$ the following spatial generalization of~\eqref{ren ode}:

+As in \eqref{ren ode}, the unknown is the function $u$, which still represents the strength of infection, now depending not only on the time variable $t$, but also on a space variable~$x$.
+We refer to the original papers \cite{Di1, T1} for the details concerning the modelling.\\